th2-net/th2-infra/README.md

 Create secrets.yaml in `./` folder (*do not commit into git*).
 Please provide valid credentials for Cassandra DB.
 Example:
 ```
-# reguired only if images in private repository
+# reguired only for images from a private registry, will be attached as the first PullSecret to deployments
 #productRegistry:
 #  username: user
 #  password: password
-#  name: registry.example.com # core components registry
+#  name: private-registry-1.example.com # core components registry

-# reguired only if images in private repository
+# reguired only for images from a private registry, will be attached as the second PullSecret to deployments
 #solutionRegistry:
 #  username: user
 #  password: password
+#  name: private-registry-2.example.com # components registry

+# reguired only for images from a private registry, will be attached as the third PullSecret to deployments
+#proprietaryRegistry:
+#  username: user
+#  password: password
-#  name: private-registry.example.com # components registry
+#  name: private-registry-3.example.com # components registry

 cassandra:
 # set Cassandra credentials for existing Cassandra cluster